 Alison is a public health doctor, having qualified in medicine from Bristol University.
 She held board level leadership positions in the NHS for 25 years, including 10 years as director of public health in Buckinghamshire and Milton Keynes.
 She is also an experienced coach and mentor.

-Until recently she was Public Health England’s Deputy Chief Knowledge Officer.
+Until she retired she was Public Health England’s Deputy Chief Knowledge Officer.
 She provided strategic leadership and business management within Public Health England’s knowledge directorate and was managerially responsible for 600 staff.
 She was responsible for a wide range of knowledge products, such as local authority health profiles and the NHS Atlas of Healthcare Variation.